protogenyx/protogenyx/README.md

 # 🫡 Profile Summary

-I am the **Founder & CEO of Ravenyx**, a software innovation studio specializing in **architecture-first engineering**, scalable platform ecosystems, and secure modern web technologies.
+I am the **Founder & CEO of Ravenyx**, a software innovation company specializing in **architecture-first engineering**, scalable platform ecosystems, and secure modern web technologies.

 As the **sole developer behind Psychology 101 - Bulgaria’s largest psychology platform**, I design and operate production-grade systems with strong emphasis on: